apache/jena-site/content/documentation/txn/transactions_api.md

 `dataset.commit()` or `dataset.abort()` which all have the same effect for a read transaction.

-This example has two queries - no updates between or during the queries will be seen by this code even if another thread commits changes in the lifetime of this transaction. transaction.
+This example has two queries - no updates between or during the queries will be seen by this code even if another thread commits changes in the lifetime of this transaction.

      Dataset dataset = ... ;
      dataset.begin(ReadWrite.READ) ;